gui-car-nte/ColaboracionINTA/TECH_DOCUMENTATION.md

 # Technical Documentation: Magnetic Moment Calculation Algorithm
 ## Overview
-    This document provides a comprehensive description of the algorithm developed to calculate the magnetic moment from sensor data.
-The algorithm processes sensor readings, computes relevant intermediate values, and ultimately determines the magnetic moment along three axes (X, Y, and Z).
+    This document provides a comprehensive description of the algorithm developed to calculate the magnetic moment from the sensor data.
+The algorithm processes sensor readings, computes relevant intermediate values, and determines the magnetic moment along three axes (X, Y, and Z).

 ## Table of Contents
 1. Introduction